N0zye/PixelDrawing/README.md

-# Squid Drawing Game
+# Pixel Drawing in Console

-This repository contains a C++ program that utilizes the OpenCV library to draw a shape based on an input shape provided.
-The `Squid` class is designed to read an image file from the "assets" folder and render the corresponding shape in the console.
+This repository contains a C++ program that utilizes the OpenCV library to draw an image based on an input image provided.
+The `draw` function is designed to read an image file from the "assets" folder and render the corresponding shape in the console.

 ## Requirements
 - C++ compiler